 7. You will be asked who else can collect your child from our care when you fill out the paperwork.
 Do not send anyone whose name is not on the list to collect your child, your child will not be released.
 Please understand this is for the safety if your child.

-9. The children will be given lunch in the Children's cabin, you are welcome to join your child or take your child to lunch.
+9. The children will be given lunch in the Children's activities area, you are welcome to join your child or take your child to lunch.

 10. Please collect your child promptly at the end of the day.

-11. You must volunteer 1hour and 15 minnutes in the Children's Activities area for each child that you bring.
+11. You must volunteer 1 hour and 15 minutes in the Children's Activities area for each child that you bring.
+THERE ARE NO EXCEPTIONS.

 12. You must sign up for volunteer time when you bring your child and sign him/her into care.